Supersonic-Sites/ElopeTofino/content/_index.md

           I've reserved for your wedding.
 Let me know if you want more details!
   - type: divider
     bg_color: white
+  - type: heading_full
+    bg_color: white
+    align: center
+    title_size: medium
+    title: Testimonials
+    desc: Lorem
+  - type: testimonial_half
+    bg_color: white
+    testimonials:
+      - img: ElopeTofino/elope_testimonial_4npPKtORMg.png
+        img_alt: Picture of Linda Eam-Shepherd during her wedding
+        name: Linda Eam-Shepherd
+        position: Eloped in 2020
+        desc: Thank you so much Emilie for our August 29,2020 wedding at Pettinger Point.
+Our day turned out so amazing and perfect.  ❤️ Cam and Linda and Andre (our doggie)
+        image_toggle: true
+      - img: ElopeTofino/testimonial_elope3_EbfKtcEA5i.jpg
+        img_alt: Picture of Georgia Belliveau
+        name: Georgia Belliveau
+        position: Eloped in 2013
+        desc: Thank you Emilie!
+We had a BEAUTIFUL elopement, thank you so much for helping our day be so special and memorable.
+Everything was perfect 🙂 Georgia+Andrew+OscarDog
+        image_toggle: true
+      - img: ElopeTofino/testimonial_elope_1__XnkqzSzCj.jpg
+        img_alt: Picture of Alana Robb-Douglas alongside her testimonial
+        name: Alana Robb-Douglas
+        position: Eloped in 2020
+        desc: The whole experience was magical.
+We had an intimate beach wedding, and planning it was so stress-free thanks to Emilie and her expertise.
+The ceremony was exactly what we envisioned and our photos were absolutely stunning thanks to Douglas.
+Thank you to everyone for giving us the perfect wedding.
+        image_toggle: true
+      - img: ElopeTofino/elope_testimonial4_RuPLj4KoW.png
+        img_alt: Picture of Alix
+        name: Alix L.
+        position: Eloped in 2020
+        desc: I highly recommend Emilie from Elope Tofino to assist in coordinating your intimate wedding!
+When both my husband and I met her the day before our wedding as well as our wedding day, she made us feel relaxed and comfortable.
+I am so thankful for all the hard work and care she put into making our dream intimate beach wedding a reality!
+        image_toggle: true
+  - type: gallery
+    images:
+      - img: ElopeTofino/eloopetofino_fQKctZkfE.jpg
+        overlay: ot-Paul%20Levy,ots-35,otc-FFFFFF,ox-35,oy-30
+        img_alt: Picture of the gay couple's wedding
+      - img: /ElopeTofino/elopetofino4_8WhBRUEHW.webp
+        overlay: ot-Paul%20Levy,ots-35,otc-000000,ox-35,oy-30
+        img_alt: Picture of a married couple on the beach
+      - img: ElopeTofino/elopetofino_FGbbm7uDsy.webp
+        overlay: ot-Paul%20Levy,ots-35,otc-FFFFFF,ox-35,oy-30
+        img_alt: Sunset on big beach
+      - img: ElopeTofino/elopetofino5_U3hA1Oq-Y.webp
+        overlay: ot-Paul%20Levy,ots-35,otc-000000,ox-35,oy-30
+        img_alt: Picture of a couple on the black rocks in Ucluelet
+      - img: ElopeTofino/elopetofino2_DXPjIg4zo.webp
+        overlay: ot-Paul%20Levy,ots-35,otc-000000,ox-35,oy-30
+        img_alt: Women in wedding dress in front of the ocean
+      - img: ElopeTofino/elopetofino3_23cCp9osx.webp
+        overlay: ot-Paul%20Levy,ots-35,otc-FFFFFF,ox-35,oy-30
+        img_alt: Couple holding hands
   - bg_color: white
     phone: +1 (555) 123-4567
     cta: Submit